euler-xyz/ethereum-vault-connector/docs/faq.md

 ## What is the purpose of the `batch` function in the EVC?

 The `batch` function in the EVC allows for the execution of a list of operations atomically, meaning that all operations either succeed together or fail together, ensuring consistency.
-The `batch` function defers account and vault status checks until the end of the top-level call.
+The `batch` function defers account and vault status checks until the end of the outermost call.
 This allows for a transient violation of account solvency or vault constraints, which not only saves gas but can be useful in certain complex operations.

 ## How does the EVC handle gasless transactions?

 The EVC handles gasless transactions, also known as meta-transactions, through a permit function.Permit function supports EIP-712 typed data messages that allow arbitrary calldata execution on the EVC on behalf of the signer (Account Owner or Account Operator) of the message.
 This means that a user can sign a message off-chain, which can then be sent to the EVC by another party who pays for the gas.
-This feature is particularly useful in scenarios where a user might not have enough ETH to pay for gas, or in applications that want to abstract away the concept of gas for a better user experience.
+This feature is particularly useful in scenarios where a user might not have enough native currency to pay for gas, or in applications that want to abstract away the concept of gas for a better user experience.

 ## How does the EVC support simulations?

 The EVC supports simulations through a dedicated interface that allows for the execution of a batch of operations without actually modifying the state.
 This is particularly useful for inspecting the outcome of a batch before executing it, which can aid in decision-making and risk assessment.

-## What is the purpose of the `impersonate` function in the EVC?
+## What is the purpose of the `controlCollateral` function in the EVC?

-In the EVC, the `impersonate` function is a key mechanism that allows an enabled Controller Vault to execute arbitrary calldata on any of its enabled Collateral Vaults on behalf of a specified account.
+In the EVC, the `controlCollateral` function is a key mechanism that allows an enabled Controller Vault to execute arbitrary calldata on any of its enabled Collateral Vaults on behalf of a specified account.
 This function is particularly useful during the liquidation process.
 When a user's account becomes insolvent, a liquidator initiates the liquidation process.
-As part of this process, the Controller Vault, using the `impersonate` function, seizes the collateral from the enabled Collateral Vaults to repay the debt.
+As part of this process, the Controller Vault, using the `controlCollateral` function, seizes the collateral from the enabled Collateral Vaults to repay the debt.
-In essence, the `impersonate` function provides a mechanism for enforcing the rules and conditions set by the Controller Vault, including the management of collateral during liquidations.
+In essence, the `controlCollateral` function provides a mechanism for enforcing the rules and conditions set by the Controller Vault, including the management of collateral during liquidations.

 ## How does the EVC interact with other smart contracts?

-The EVC interacts with other smart contracts, including vaults, through several key functions: `call`,`batch` and `impersonate`.
+The EVC interacts with other smart contracts, including vaults, through several key functions: `call`,`batch` and `controlCollateral`.

 1. `call`: The function allows to execute arbitrary calldata on external smart contract with account and vault status checks deferred.
 If the target contract is `msg.sender`, the EVC execution context is set as per the account specified.
 If the target contract is not `msg.sender`, only the Account Owner or Account Operator are allowed to execute arbitrary calldata on behalf of the specified account.
 This function may also be used when a vault is called directly and wants to imitate being called through the EVC or when remaining value needs to be recovered from the EVC.
 1. `batch`: The function allows for the execution of a list of operations atomically.
 This means that all operations either succeed together or fail together.
 This function is used when the EVC needs to interact with multiple smart contracts in a specific sequence.
-1. `impersonate`: The function allows an enabled Controller Vault to execute arbitrary calldata on any of its enabled Collateral Vaults on behalf of a specified account.
+1. `controlCollateral`: The function allows an enabled Controller Vault to execute arbitrary calldata on any of its enabled Collateral Vaults on behalf of a specified account.
 This function is particularly useful for liquidation flows, where the Controller Vault needs to interact with Collateral Vaults to seize collateral.